emptyr1/reelBid/README.md

-### Networking challenges
+### Analysis and Networking challenges
 ---

+Q1: Why use redshift and what analysis is being done?

+> We are bidding on online ads based on probablistic models.
+We would like to know anything about what are paying for ads at this moment -not just how much I have spent in the past hour, but what percent of ads have I spent more than a penny on, for example.
+Or what's the 90th or 5th percentile- which involves alot of aggregations and groupings, and relational db seemed like a good choice for this.
+Redshift being an OLAP is pretty fast and support extremely large data sizes.

-Q1: How do you handle 2 million hits per second?
+Q2: How do you handle 2 million hits per second?

 > Sampling!
 Using Ziggurat Algorithm to sample some random values following gaussian or gamma distribution.
 Check around slide 10 [here](https://goo.gl/3Bl15V).

-Q2: What strategy were used to accept so many requests per second?
+Q3: What strategy were used to accept so many requests per second?

 > There's this interesting paper published in IEEE on Data mining on Scaling RTB which was a good and sole inspiration for this project.
 Find it [here](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=7373421&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D7373421).

 ### Testing